Introducing Super App: a New Approach to All-in-One Experience

 - Alipay: Alibaba’s payment system offering a multitude of additional services via mini-apps such as retail, bookings, utility bill payments and more.

-- Fave: Singapore-based mobile payment and deals platform that recently and plans forays into finance
+- Fave: Singapore-based mobile payment and deals platform that recently acquired two local food delivery startups and plans forays into finance through micro-loans.

 - Paytm: Indian mobile wallet service that recently added merchant transaction functionality allowing users to book airfare and train tickets; and buy goods from its e-commerce sub-division Paytm Mall.